bwogit/CI_PP4_Caiman_Cove/README.md

 <img src="">
 </details>

-11. As a User, I can Authenticate Myself to Access Reservation Functionality
+11. As a User, I can Authenticate to be granted access to the app features

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |